 McClellan wanted to drop the Emancipation Proclamation and Democrats invented the pseudo-scientific term miscegenation (mixed-race relations) to stoke interracial fears of “amalgamation.”
 Moreover, McClellan wanted to negotiate a settlement, a stance most historians and many voters at the time interpret/ed as meaning he would’ve given up.
 Lincoln not only wouldn’t give up, he steadfastly refused to drop emancipation from the Republican platform, arguing that the causes of unionism and abolition had fused.
 Yet the Republicans also toned down abolitionist rhetoric, instructing Frederick Douglass to lay low and completely avoiding the word slavery.
 To gain more votes, the Republicans carved out Union-held parts of northwest Virginia and formed the new state of West Virginia.
 The 39 counties actually voted on their own to secede from Virginia.
 Since many out west supported Lincoln, they rushed Nevada into statehood before it hit the customary threshold of 100k citizens.

 Technically, Lincoln didn’t run as a Republican, though, because he added loyal Southern Democrat Andrew Johnson to his ticket, creating a new National Union Party.
-The Senator made a name supporting universal white manhood suffrage in Tennessee, took a controversial stand against secession in 1860, and helped Union troops defend Nashville during the war.
+The Senator made a name supporting universal white manhood suffrage in Tennessee, took a controversial stand against secession there in 1860, and helped Union troops defend Nashville during the war.
 The cartoon above shows the former tailor Johnson helping Lincoln mend the Union back together.
 Meanwhile, with what little money they had, the Confederacy supported their old foe McClellan because they figured that if he won, they’d win.
 Northern Copperheads (Peace Democrats and Confederate sympathizers) also threw in their support for McClellan, along with other pacifists, churches, and some Republicans tired of the bloodshed.

 If their exhaustion seems weak in hindsight, remember that Grant was losing more troops per month than the U.S. lost in Vietnam in eleven years, from 1964-1973.
 If the Civil War took place today, then by the spring of 1864 around five million would’ve been dead and no one knew that the war would end within a year.
 How many of us today would really think that any cause other than mere survival, which wasn’t at stake in 1864, was worth that?